Arago hotspot: Other islands and seamounts

 The oldest volcanic structures potentially formed by the Arago hotspot are 120 million years old.
-If their attribution is correct, the Arago hotspot may be the oldest still active hotspot in the Pacific Ocean, ahead of the Hawaii hotspot and the Louisville hotspot.
+If their attribution is correct, the Arago hotspot may be the oldest still active hotspot in the Pacific Ocean, jointly with the Samoa hotspot and ahead of the Hawaii hotspot and the Louisville hotspot.
 A contrasting viewpoint believes that Arago is a short-lived hotspot with few dated volcanoes along its predicted path.
+Assuming the first is the case, it is possible to fit Pacific Plate movements over the last 80 million years to the widely separate postulated tracks of this hotspot, the Louisville hotspot and the Hawaii hotspot very well.

 The island of Tubuai is located ahead of the hotspot, and the island will be transported over it in a few million years.
 As with Rurutu, this interaction will lead to uplift in Tubuai and possibly to renewed volcanism.